 1. Assignments (A, B and C)

-Assignment B "People in motion" (2 pages)
+Assignment B "Sketching movements and relations in public space" (2 pages)

 Assignment C Present your own work (6 pages)